-A working cloud director is not needed to configure the regular cloud nodes.
-However the cloud director must be up, and the associated networks to the regular cloud nodes and to the head node must be configured correctly, in order for the regular cloud nodes to boot up properly.
+To configure the regular cloud nodes does not require a working cloud director.
+However to boot up the regular cloud nodes does require that the cloud director be up, and that the associated networks to the regular cloud nodes and to the head node be configured correctly.

 If needed, additional cloud provisioning nodes (section 5.2 of the Administrator Manual) can be configured by assigning the provisioning role to cloud nodes, along with appropriate nodegroups (page 153 of the Administrator Manual) values, in order to create a provisioning hierarchy.